-Materials provide teacher guidance and recommendations for the use of all materials, including text, embedded technology, enrichment activities, research based instructional strategies, and scaffolds to support and enhance student learning.
+Materials provide teacher guidance and recommendations for use of all materials, including text, embedded technology, enrichment activities, research-based instructional strategies, and scaffolds to support and enhance student learning.

 - The Grades 3-5 Implementation Guide provides teachers guidance for the use of all materials.
-The "Content Library Descriptions and Possible Implementation Strategies Grades 3-5" outlines recommendations for using all materials.
-Teachers are provided with recommendations for using instructional modules, instructional module companions, strategies for the Anchoring Phenomenon, interactivities, Student Review, Quiz, Word Explorer, simulations, readings, and differentiation.
-Also included is a section titled "Differentiation."
+The "Content Library Descriptions and Possible Implementation Strategies Grades 3-5" outlines recommendations for the use of all materials.
+Materials provide teachers with recommendations for the use of materials such as instructional modules, instructional module companions, strategies for the Anchoring Phenomenon, interactivities, Student Review, Quiz, Word Explorer, simulations, readings, and differentiation. - The Grades 3-5 Implementation Guide also includes a section titled "Differentiation."
 In this section, teachers are provided with differentiation tools to enhance student learning.
-For example, for student acceleration, the following materials are suggested: "Readers, Science Investigation Activities with CER, Instruction Module Companion, Student Review, and Interactive Notebooking with Instruction Module Companion." - Unit Teacher Guides provide background information, prerequisite knowledge, essential questions, and common misconceptions.
-The grade 4 materials provide implementation strategies through which guidance is provided to teachers for the use of text, embedded technology, enrichment activities, research-based instructional strategies, and scaffolds.
+For student acceleration, the following materials are suggested: "Readers, Science Investigation Activities with CER, Instruction Module Companion, Student Review, and Interactive Notebooking with Instruction Module Companion."

+Unit Teacher Guides provide background information, prerequisite knowledge, essential questions, and common misconceptions.
+The grade 5 materials provide implementation strategies through which guidance is provided to teachers for the use of text, embedded technology, enrichment activities, research-based instructional strategies, and scaffolds.
 Each module of study has embedded technology for student and teacher use.

-Materials include standards correlations, including cross content standards, that explain the standards within the context of the grade level.
+Materials include standards correlations, including cross-content standards, that explain the standards within the context of the grade level.

 - The Content Library provides educators with a Teacher's Guide to the unit, which highlights the TEKS and provides background information and necessary prerequisite knowledge.
-Materials also provide teachers with journal prompts that include standards correlations, including cross-content standards.
-For example, the journals for 4.12(C) require students to use writing and reasoning skills while employing ELA skills. - EduSmart features leveled readers that explain the scientific content embedded with English Language Arts standards as well.
-After students engage in reading about science in high-interest reading passages, they complete a comprehension check that asks both scientific questions and English Language Arts questions about the text.
+Materials also provide teachers with journal prompts that include standards correlations, including crosscontent standards.
+For example, the grade 5 journal "Energy Flow Through Food Webs" requires writing and reading standards. - EduSmart features leveled readers that explain the scientific content embedded with English Language Arts standards as well.
+After students engage in reading about science in high-interest reading passages, they can complete a comprehension check that asks both scientific questions and English Language Arts questions about the text.